oracle-devrel/technology-engineering/security/ciso-office/README.md

     - In this third episode, we will cover: Oracle’s approach to security within OCI and Adopting a zero-trust security model as recommended by industry compliance standards

 - [Oracle Espresso - Be More Resilient Against Ransomware Attacks](https://go.oracle.com/LP=114881?elqCampaignId=312068#On-Demand-Webinars)
-  - The webinar adresses a number of design architectures, best practices, automation tooling, and services for your inspiration and consideration.
+  - The webinar addresses a number of design architectures, best practices, automation tooling, and services for your inspiration and consideration.
 Let us show you how to become more resilient in a systematic and consistent way.
 - [Cybersecurity First: why Security is better in the cloud](https://go.oracle.com/LP=122806?)
    - Join us to hear from Oracle Security expert, how your solutions could benefit from OCI built-in security.
 - [OCI Tech Talk - OCI Strategy Update and Security Deep Dive](https://videohub.oracle.com/media/t/1_s6juw6by)
-    - Watch this webinar as the Oracle experts will briefly go through some of the latest updates of OCI, before going in depth into the security topic.
+    - Watch this webinar as the Oracle experts will briefly go through some of the latest updates of OCI, before going in-depth into the security topic.
 Oracle believes security should be foundational and built-in, and customers shouldn’t be forced to make tradeoffs between security and cost.

  ## Oracle Live Labs

 - [Security workshop for ORDS Deployment](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3338&p210_wec=&session=107996902425576)
-    - This hands-on workshop lab will help you understand how to setup a standalone ORDS (Oracle REST Data Services) server on OCI in a secure way, protecting all the resources involved through bastion services, private end-point ADB-S database, API Gateway and monitoring with Oracle Data Safe.
+    - This hands-on workshop lab will help you understand how to set up a standalone ORDS (Oracle REST Data Services) server on OCI in a secure way, protecting all the resources involved through bastion services, private end-point ADB-S database, API Gateway, and monitoring with Oracle Data Safe.

 # Useful Links